BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Transit-Oriented-Communities/readme.md

 #### Where will the TOC policy apply?

-The proposed TOC policy will apply in the follow areas:
+The TOC policy will apply in the follow areas:

 - within the half-mile station/stop/terminal area of existing or planned **fixed-guideway transit**.
 - Fixed-guideway transit:
-    - Regional rail: BART, Caltrain
+    - Regional rail
-    - Light Rail Transit: Muni Metro, VTA
+    - Light Rail Transit
-    - Bus Rapid Transit: AC Transit (1T) Tempo, Van Ness BRT
+    - Bus Rapid Transit
-    - Commuter rail: Capitol Corridor, ACE, SMART
+    - Commuter rail
-    - Ferry terminals (limited to certain requirements only)
+    - Ferry terminals

 #### Where will the TOC policy not apply?

 The TOC policy will not apply around airport air tram stations, including stations at San Francisco International Airport and at Oakland International Airport.
 Additionally, the policy **only** applies to areas within 1/2 mile of existing or planned fixed guideway transit service (regional rail, light rail, commuter rail, ferry, and bus rapid transit).
-In the case of planned service, only projects that are deemed likely to be delivered within the near-term (roughly 5 years) should be considered.
-As such, stops or stations associated with the following projects were excluded from analysis.
+In the case of planned fixed-guideway service, compliance with the TOC Policy is required prior to the endorsement or allocation of regional discretionary capital funding.
+As such, stops or stations associated with the following longer term projects were excluded from analysis.
 Additionally, given its limited capacity, stations served only by Tideline Ferry service were also excluded from analysis.
+The ReX express project was also excluded from the analysis as the project does not qualify as a BRT.

 | Project Name | Pba50_ID | agency_id | stop_id |
 |---|---|---|---|